-- 1.1.56 "Public Accounting Licence" means a licence issued to a Member under the Public Accounting Act, 2004 to permit the Member to engage in the Practice of Public Accounting; - 1.1.57 "Public Accounting Licensing Board" means the Regulatory Committee established under section 6.3.1.3; - 1.1.58 "Record Date" means the date fixed by the Council under section 8.3; - 1.1.59 "Regional Body" means an organization that has been approved to deliver the CPA certification program, excluding accredited institutions; - 1.1.60 "Registrar" means the registrar of CPA Ontario appointed under section 12 of the Act; - 1.1.61 "Registration Certificate" means a certificate of registration issued by CPA Ontario to a Firm in accordance with the by-laws and Regulations; - 1.1.62 "Regulations" means the regulations of CPA Ontario made under section 2.1; - 1.1.63 "Regulatory Body" includes any Person with the authority to regulate any Person, service, good, or market; - 1.1.64 "Regulatory Committee" means a committee established under section 6.3; - 1.1.65 "Reviewer of Complaints" means the Person appointed by the Council that has all the powers and duties specified in section 15.5.1; - 1.1.66 "Rules" means the rules of practice and procedure made under section 25.1 of the Statutory Powers Procedure Act and adopted by the Adjudicative Committees; - 1.1.67 "Sole Proprietor" means a Member Providing Accounting Services to the Public or engaged in the Practice of Public Accounting other than in association with another Member; - 1.1.68 "Student" means an individual registered as a student with CPA Ontario in accordance with the Act, by-laws, and Regulations; and - 1.1.69 "Student Code" means the CPA Ontario document that prescribes the conduct of Students.
+- 1.1.56 "Public Accounting Licence" means a licence issued to a Member under the Public Accounting Act, 2004 to permit the Member to engage in the Practice of Public Accounting; - 1.1.57 "Public Accounting Licensing Board" means the Regulatory Committee established under section 6.3.1.3; - 1.1.57A Public Accounting Reviewer of Complaints" means the person appointed by the Council that has all the powers and duties specified in section 17.12; - 1.1.57B Public Accounting Standards" mean the standards passed by the Council under the Public Accounting Act, 2004, as amended from time to time. - 1.1.57C Public Accounting Standards Committee" means the Regulatory Committee established under section 6.3.1.4: - 1.1.58 "Record Date" means the date fixed by the Council under section 8.3; - 1.1.59 "Regional Body" means an organization that has been approved to deliver the CPA certification program, excluding accredited institutions; - 1.1.60 "Registrar" means the registrar of CPA Ontario appointed under section 12 of the Act; - 1.1.61 "Registration Certificate" means a certificate of registration issued by CPA Ontario to a Firm in accordance with the by-laws and Regulations; - 1.1.62 "Regulations" means the regulations of CPA Ontario made under section 2.1; - 1.1.63 "Regulatory Body" includes any Person with the authority to regulate any Person, service, good, or market; - 1.1.64 "Regulatory Committee" means a committee established under section 6.3; - 1.1.65 "Reviewer of Complaints" means the Person appointed by the Council that has all the powers and duties specified in section 15.5.1; - 1.1.66 "Rules" means the rules of practice and procedure made under section 25.1 of the Statutory Powers Procedure Act and adopted by the Adjudicative Committees; - 1.1.67 "Sole Proprietor" means a Member Providing Accounting Services to the Public or engaged in the Practice of Public Accounting other than in association with another Member; - 1.1.68 "Student" means an individual registered as a student with CPA Ontario in accordance with the Act, by-laws, and Regulations; and - 1.1.69 "Student Code" means the CPA Ontario document that prescribes the conduct of Students.